matrix-org/matrix-appservice-discord/README.md

 The bridge has been tested against the [Synapse](https://github.com/matrix-org/synapse) homeserver, although any homeserver that implements the [AS API](https://matrix.org/docs/spec/application_service/r0.1.0.html) should work with this bridge.

-The bridge supports any version of Node.js >= v12.X, including all [current releases](https://nodejs.org/en/about/releases/).
+The bridge supports any version of Node.js v12.X - v16.X.
+View the [releases](https://nodejs.org/en/about/releases/) for more details.

+The bridge uses Yarn for dependency management and package scripts.
+For the time being, **only Yarn Classic / v1 is supported.** To install it, follow [these instructions](https://classic.yarnpkg.com/en/docs/install).

+To update to the latest version of Yarn that the bridge supports, run ``yarn getyarn``.
+(This will only set the Yarn version used by the bridge, and will leave any global/system-wide install of Yarn unaffected.)

 ### Set up the bridge